Chasethechicken/minecraft-exporter/README.md

 # minecraft-exporter

-this is a prometheus minecraft exporter
+This is a Prometheus Minecraft exporter.
 This exporter reads minecrafts nbt files, the advancements files and can optionally connect via RCON to your minecraft server.

 to use it mount your world to /world in the container